SmiJa/ecard/README.md

 ## Running the Project
 - Open the terminal in VS Code
 - Type `npm run` into the terminal and press ENTER
+- Ctrl-C can be used to stop the server

 ## Development Process
 - When cloning the project to work on it
-  - make a development branch for yourself
+  - make a development branch for the ticket you have
-  -

 ## Deployment Process
 - Open the terminal in VS Code